EmanGhazy2002/Notice-Board/README.md

 2. Access the application through your web browser.

-3. Users can create and submit posts through the provided interface.
+3. Users can write posts and submit them to the notice board.

-4. The admin can log in and access a dedicated admin panel to view all the submitted posts.
+4. The admin can access the admin panel and view all the posts submitted by users.

+## Note

+This project is intended for educational purposes and demonstrates basic functionality for a notice board system.
+It does not include user registration, authentication, or advanced features typically found in production-level applications.